AniolMG/mini-ml-pipeline/readme.md

 Then I trained a very simple XGBoost model, using some of the knowledge obtained in the EDA as guidance.
 You can see it in my [training code](train_model.py).
 Again, the specific model and its results are not the focus of this project.

 I used MLflow to track experiments and later serve them.
 For now, with ``mlflow ui`` we can see a simple local view of our models.

-I created a [main.py](main.py) file to run a FastAPI local server that allowed me to use de MLflow models with api calls.
+I created a [main.py](main.py) file to run a FastAPI local server that allowed me to use the MLflow models with api calls with ``uvicorn main:app --reload``.

 ---